JohnMeyerhoff/SE01/README.md

 You can download the current build of the documentation in german by klicking [here](https://nightly.link/JohnMeyerhoff/SE01/workflows/SE/master/Exercises.zip).
 The documentation is rendered both as HTML and PDF.

 # Credit
-If you use these solutions, please reference the repository and credit the authors. @JohnMeyerhoff and @KlaraGolubovic
+If you use these solutions, please reference this repository and credit the authors John Meyerhoff (@JohnMeyerhoff) and Klara Golubovic (@KlaraGolubovic).